 Dear Tracy:

-It looks like my grandfather will soon need skilled nursing.
+It looks like my grandfather will soon need a nursing home.
 Our family has tried to help my grandmother keep him safe at home for as long as we can, but it’s becoming too dangerous for her to manage.
 He falls a lot and she is simply not able to help him get back on his feet.

 We’ve been researching the costs of nursing homes in central Ohio, and it’s just not feasible for them financially.
 They live on a very fixed income.
 Their only real assets are their house and an older car my grandmother still drives.
 We’ve talked about applying for Medicaid to pay for Grandpa’s care, but we are worried they will take the house and leave my Grandma without a home.